eric-song1773/digits/index.md

 By Clicking "List Contacts", user will be greeted with group of contacts.
 Users can also leave a timestamped note underneath the contact.

+### Add Contact

+By Clicking "Add Contact", user can add a new contact into the list of contacts.
+When finished, press "submit" to add a contact.

 ### Edit Contacts

 User is also allowed to edit the contact as much as they want using "Edit Contact" feature.
 After all changes are made, press submit to save changes.